 - Natural gas and renewable energy generated 56% of U.S. electricity in 2019, up from 34% in 2010.

-- Clean energy and energy efficiency support over 3 million American jobs.
+- Energy efficiency, natural gas and renewable energy now support over 3.2 million American jobs.

 The Sustainable Energy in America Factbook was commissioned by the BCSE and supported by the generous contributions of the following sponsors:

 BloombergNEF (BNEF) is a leading provider of primary research on clean energy, advanced transport, digital industry, innovative materials, and commodities.
 With a team of experts spread across six continents, BNEF leverages the world’s most sophisticated data sets to create clear perspectives and in-depth forecasts that frame the financial, economic and policy implications of industry-transforming trends and technologies.
 Available online, on mobile and on the Terminal, BNEF is powered by Bloomberg’s global network of 19,000 employees in 176 locations, reporting 5,000 news stories a day.
 Visit https://about.bnef.com/ or request more information.